unibz-seis2022-transcripts/contemporary-software-development-project/README.md

 2. Install dependencies by running `npm install`.
 3. Transpile the software to executable javascript by running `npm run build`.
 4. Launch development server by running `npm run start`.

+## Testing

+Jest is used for unit tests.
+The test suites can be run by executing `npm run test`.